-10 Common Swedish Idioms – “Shrimp Sandwiches” and “Cows on the Ice” Posted by Chelsea B on Oct 22, 2020 in Culture, humor, Swedish Language, The Swedish blog team, Vocabulary
+10 Common Swedish Idioms – “Shrimp Sandwiches” and “Cows on the Ice” Posted by Chelsea B on Oct 22, 2020 in Culture, Swedish Language, Vocabulary

 Idioms are the best.
 They are playful phrases we use to describe a situation by metaphor or figure of speech.
 The literal translations don’t make sense and often leave non-native speakers scratching their heads – “Huh, what do they mean by saying it’s raining cats and dogs?”
 There are several of these sayings that sound just as funny in Swedish.
 This week, I’ll cover some of my favorite idioms that are widely-used.
 NEXT week, I’ll go over some idioms that I recently discovered but have never heard of.